SteamPunk424/TAKASHI-Wireless-Instant-Router-And-Repeater-WebApp-Incorrect-Access-Control/README.md

 ```
 Where `<any_value>` can be any string, text, or number.
 As long as the cookie is present, the application will treat the user as an authenticated admin.

+### The Other DOS Exploit
+The DOS Exploit works due to an error with how the backup file is handled for the routers settings.
+If edited manually you can change the username which is not changable when logging into the router.
+Basically disableing the ability to log in without somthing like burpsuite to intercept and alter the admin username credentials.

 ## Impact
 - Unauthorized users can gain admin-level access without valid credentials.
 - Attackers can modify router settings, expose sensitive data, and potentially disrupt network operations.